benwaco/FileFinder/README.md

 ## Installation

-To use FileFinder, you can either clone the repository and build the application using Xcode, or download the latest pre-built release.
+To use File Finder, you can either clone the repository and build the application using Xcode, or download the latest pre-built release.

 ### Clone and build